Hykeham railway station

-Hykeham railway station serves both the town of North Hykeham and Lincoln city suburbs of Birchwood and Boultham Moor in Lincolnshire, England.
-The station is on the Nottingham to Lincoln Central Line, owned by Network Rail and managed by East Midlands Railway, which provide all the services.
+Hykeham railway station serves the town of North Hykeham and Lincoln city suburbs of Birchwood and Boultham Moor in Lincolnshire, England.
+The station is on the Nottingham to Lincoln Central Line.
+It is owned by Network Rail and managed by East Midlands Railway, which provides all the services.

 History

 Hykeham station was opened on 4 August 1846 at the same time as the Nottingham to Lincoln Line with train services initially running from Nottingham to Lincoln St Marks.

 Diesel multiple units were introduced to provide services at the station in 1958.
 In the 1980s, services at the station were diverted to run into Lincoln Central with St Marks station being closed.